14 Feb DIY Small Business Website Design Tips to Inspire Organic Search Love

 Hiring a freelance SEO copywriter to write your content helps your website performance and can lead to more visits from users who find you through organic search.
 SEO copywriting incorporates the keywords users search to find businesses like yours in search engines like Google and Bing.
 An experienced SEO copywriter seamlessly weaves keyword phrases throughout your website copy in order to sound natural, not robotic.

 SEO copywriting and SEO optimization make a big difference in website traffic.
 For example, I redesigned the website for a local tattoo studio that always wins “Best Place to Get a Tattoo” in the weekly newspaper’s annual poll.
 With SEO copywriting and optimization, their website traffic increased dramatically and continues to thrive.
-This screenshot shows their website traffic over the last three years.
-You can see the jump that happened after we launched the website design with SEO copywriting — from barely measurable to thousands of visitors a month.
+In fact, an SEO-optimized blog post I wrote for them outranks their homepage in traffic month after month.

 Get Found in Cyberspace with Website SEO